Litecoin Price Prediction

-Today, we’re discussing the value propositions of Litecoin (LTC) as one of the best-established virtual assets on the official crypto charts.
+Today, we’re exploring Litecoin (LTC) price predictions, which is arguably one of the best-established virtual assets on the official crypto charts.
 What do experts and scientific predictions have to say about LTC?
 Nothing can be taken for granted when it comes to crypto, but at least we can weigh in to a certain extent whether Litecoin is good investment material for the future.

 What Is Litecoin?

 In a nutshell, LTC is a decentralized digital currency operating without any interference from a central authority.
 It relies on the blockchain network to generate, process, and verify transactions.

 Launched back in 2011, Litecoin is one of the earliest blockchain products, which was developed with a clear mission to provide a faster, cheaper, and technically more advanced solution than Bitcoin.

 The creative designer of LTC is the former Google engineer Charlie Lee.
 He recognized the ample opportunity in blockchain systems but believed that Bitcoin lacks the full capacity to achieve it.
 Lee used a copy of Bitcoin’s source code and inherited the proof-of-work protocol (PoW) from its predecessor.
 However, the Litecoin blockchain employs a more simplified algorithm that has a really positive impact on the speed of the mining process.
 For this reason, the utility of Litecoin has been shaped as a practical medium of exchange in comparison to Bitcoin, which turned out to be more suitable as a store of value.